-The CFG Peru Settlement Proceeds, and any proceeds from the liquidation of the residual assets, shall be distributed under the Joint Debtor Plan (i) to satisfy Allowed Administrative Expense and other priority claims; (ii) to satisfy certain secured claims, and (iii) to satisfy and pay Allowed unsecured Claims and Allowed CFGL Public Interests.
+The CFG Peru Settlement Proceeds, and any proceeds from the liquidation of the residual assets, shall be distributed under the Joint Debtor Plan (i) to satisfy Allowed Administrative Expense and other priority claims; (ii) to fund the wind-down of the Plan Debtors, (iii) to satisfy certain secured claims, and (iv) to satisfy and pay Allowed unsecured Claims and

+Allowed CFGL Public Interests.
 The CFG Peru Settlement Agreement sets forth the allocation of such Settlement Proceeds as described herein, and the Joint Debtor Plan shall distribute such allocation of value.

-The CFG Peru Settlement Agreement includes certain releases, which were specifically incorporated into the CFG Peru Plan and approved by the CFG Peru Confirmation Order, as follows:20 irrevocably and forever, released and discharged by each Settlement Releasing Party from any and all Claims and Causes of Action, whether known or unknown, foreseen or unforeseen, matured or unmatured, existing or hereafter arising, in law, equity, contract, tort, or otherwise, including any derivative claims asserted on behalf of the applicable Settlement Releasing Party, that any Person or Entity would have been legally entitled to assert in their own right (whether individually or collectively) or on behalf of the applicable Settlement Releasing Party, based on or relating to, or in any manner arising from, in whole or in part: (i) CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo (including the capital structure, management, ownership, or operation thereof), any security of CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo, the subject matter of, or the transactions or events giving rise to, any Claim, Interest, or Cause of Action that is treated in the [CFG Peru Plan], the UK Proceeding, and/or the Singapore Scheme, the business or contractual arrangements between any [CFG Peru Plan] Debtor, Other Debtor, Peruvian OpCo, or NewCo, and any Released Party, the assertion or enforcement of rights and remedies against CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo, the CFG Peru Singapore, Smart Group, or the Other Debtors' inor out-of-court restructuring efforts, intercompany transactions between or among [CFG Peru Singapore] and any Other Debtor, the formulation, preparation, dissemination, negotiation, entry into, or Filing of, as applicable, the Restructuring Support Agreement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, 21 and the [CFG Peru Plan] Supplement; (ii) any contract, instrument, release, or other agreement or document (including providing legal opinion requested by any Person or Entity regarding any transaction, contract, instrument, document, or other agreement contemplated by the Restructuring Support Agreement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, and/or the [CFG Peru Plan] Supplement, or the reliance by any Settlement Released Party on the Restructuring Support Agreement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, the [CFG Peru Plan] Supplement, or the Confirmation Order in lieu of such legal opinion) created or entered into in connection with the Restructuring Support Agreement, the Disclosure Statement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, or the [CFG Peru Plan] Supplement, before or during the Chapter 11 Cases; (iii) the Chapter 11 Cases, the Restructuring Support Agreement, the Disclosure Statement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, the [CFG Peru Plan] Supplement, the Filing of the Chapter 11 Cases, any settled
+The CFG Peru Settlement Agreement includes certain releases 22, which were specifically incorporated into the CFG Peru Plan and approved by the CFG Peru Confirmation Order, as follows:23

+As of the Effective Date, and except as otherwise specifically provided in the [CFG Peru Plan], in exchange for good and valuable consideration, the adequacy of which is hereby confirmed, each Settlement Released Party is, and is deemed to be, hereby conclusively, absolutely, unconditionally, irrevocably and forever, released and discharged by each Settlement Releasing Party from any and all Claims and Causes of Action, whether known or unknown, foreseen or unforeseen, matured or unmatured, existing or hereafter arising, in law, equity, contract, tort, or otherwise, including any derivative claims asserted on behalf of the applicable Settlement Releasing Party, that any Person or Entity would have been legally entitled to assert in their own right (whether individually or collectively) or on behalf of the applicable Settlement Releasing Party, based on or relating to, or in any manner arising from, in whole or in part: (i) CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo (including the capital structure, management, ownership, or operation thereof), any security of CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo, the subject matter of, or the transactions or events giving rise to, any Claim, Interest, or Cause of Action that is treated in the [CFG Peru Plan], the UK Proceeding, and/or the Singapore Scheme, the business or contractual arrangements between any [CFG Peru Plan] Debtor, Other Debtor, Peruvian OpCo, or NewCo, and any Released Party, the assertion or enforcement of rights and remedies against CFG Peru Singapore, Smart Group, the Other Debtors, the Peruvian OpCos, or NewCo, the CFG Peru Singapore, Smart Group, or the Other Debtors' inor out-of-court restructuring efforts, intercompany transactions between or among [CFG Peru Singapore] and any Other Debtor, the formulation, preparation, dissemination, negotiation, entry into, or Filing of, as applicable, the Restructuring Support Agreement, the [CFG Peru Plan], the UK Proceeding, the Singapore Scheme, the Global Settlement Agreement, 24 and the [CFG Peru Plan] Supplement; (ii) any contract, instrument, release,